Teneu: Legend

 Saint Teneu has been described as "Scotland's first recorded rape victim, battered woman and unmarried mother".
 Her son was conceived when the Welsh prince Owain mab Urien raped her.
 Owain was disguised as a woman, and after sexually assaulting the naïve princess, he confused her by saying: "Weep not, my sister, for I have not known thee as a man is used to know a virgin.
 Am I not a woman like thyself?"
 Upon discovering her pregnancy, her angry father King Lleuddun sentenced her to death and she was hurled from Traprain Law.
 Miraculously she survived the fall; when discovered alive at the foot of the cliff, Teneu was set adrift in a coracle and travelled across the Firth of Forth to Culross, where she was given shelter at the community of Saint Serf.
 There she gave birth to and raised her son Kentigern, whom Serf nicknamed Mungo, "very dear one".

 There are also Welsh legends about Teneu:

 The cult which grew around St Thenew in Glasgow also developed in Wales where it was held that she had other sons by her marriage to the northern Prince Dingad, son of Nudd.
 The earliest surviving reference to her is in fact in the Life of St Winifred (c.
 1140), in which Winifred, went to St Eleri for instruction.
 St Eleri put Winifred in the care of his mother "Theonia" whom Winifred eventually succeeded as abbess of Gwytherin (Clwyd).
 Kentigern was also a cult figure in Clwyd.

 Modern adaptations

 She is the subject of Kathleen Herbert's historical novel, Bride of the Spear, part of her Dark Ages of Britain trilogy, as Taniu, (1982, St Martin's Press), and of Nigel Tranter's historical novel Druid Sacrifice (1993, Hodder & Stoughton), as Thanea.

+In 2025 a new site-specific poetry play entitled Maiden Mother Mage was performed by actors at Culross Abbey and Glasgow Cathedral, written and directed by Rebecca Sharp.
+The work shows imagined versions of Thaney at three stages of life, speaking in the first person - as Maiden / Thaney, Mother / Teneu, Mage / Enoch.
+The book of Maiden Mother Mage is published by Matecznik Press.